 Dietetics and Human Nutrition

 The purpose of this study is to assess the need for menu labeling of calories based on the ability of food consumers to identify lower calorie options.
 By surveying consumers in Kentucky and Ohio and health professionals in Kentucky about their awareness of caloric content, basic nutrition knowledge and ability to choose lower calorie options, we can predict the potential benefit of menu labeling initiatives and the amount of education that will be necessary for consumers to effectively use menu labeling to make informed decisions on calorie intake.
 Through online surveys, it was determined that consumers were better able to predict calorie levels of foods at common quick serve restaurants, compared to health professionals.
 Health professionals are more knowledgeable about daily calorie requirements and more likely to change their quick serve food order with calorie labels.
 Health professionals and consumers dining out 3-5 times per month were better able to determine low calorie options and daily calorie requirements.
 These findings suggest that show that health professionals are in no better able to predict calorie levels at restaurants.
 Furthermore, nutrition education is necessary to aid in the use of menu calorie labeling for consumers.

 Perkins, Kate Louise, "NUTRITION KNOWLEDGE OF CONSUMERS AND HEALTH PROFESSIONALS AND THE USE OF MENU CALORIE LABELING" (2012).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 7.